 L1Topo module control is initially done via a serially extended VME bus, as outlined above.
-This choice was made since such an operation will not require any access-mode specific online software to be written.
+This choice was made since such an operation will not require any driver software to be written.
 The module is seen from a VME crate CPU as if it were a local VME module.